Urban Agriculture

 The Mesa County Libraries Discovery Garden project is a series of interactive and demonstrative gardens that provide education, food, respite, and community engagement.
 From its inception, Mesa Conservation District has been an integral partner in the project.
 The goal is to promote nutrition literacy, keep up with the needs of the community, and uphold pesticide-free, permaculture-focused methods that help conserve water and build healthy soil.
 Click the button below to learn more!

-Urban Agriculture Planting and Design Information
+Urban Agriculture and Design Resources

 Companion Planting